How to Make a Paint Brush Holder and Portable Crafter Table

 Make a Simple Container for Organizing and Storing Artist Brushes

-If you paint with oils, acrylics or water colors, you need a simple system to store and organize your art brushes.
-Many artists keep their expensive brushes standing upright on their handles in a jar or similar container.
-Storing the art brushes upright protects the bristles while they are working and makes it easy for the artist to switch between different brushes and paint colors.
-The art brushes are grouped together by size and by type, making it faster and easier to find the right brush when you need it.
+Every artist who paint with oils, acrylics or water colors needs a simple system to store and organize their art brushes.
+Storing brushes upright protects the bristles and enables the artist to see the different types and size of bristles when switching between brushes.
+Grouping your art brushes together by size and by type makes it even easier and faster to find the right brush when you need it.

-This simple artist's paint brush holder is easy to make, and this is a great project for recycling or repurposing an attractive container.
-A simple and inexpensive project, the artist's paint brush holder makes an easy project for a child to make as a homemade gift to a teacher, grandparent or parent who likes to paint.
+This paint brush holder is easy to make and is a great project for recycling or repurposing an attractive container.
+It is also an easy and inexpensive project, making a paint brush holder a simple yet thoughtful project for a child to make as a homemade gift to a teacher, grandparent or parent who likes to paint.

 How to Make an Artist's Paint Brush Holder

 Find an Attractive Container

 I made my artist paint brush holder from a tin container that came in a gift basket of chocolates.
 The tin is approximately 4" in diameter by 7" high; large enough to hold my small collection of brushes.
 A quick look around our craft room offered several similar containers that would also make a good base for this project.
 Craft stores also offer a selection of durable and decorative containers.
 Or better yet, treat yourself to a tin of chocolates or coffee and save the container.